 One of the Secrets behind Coca-Cola's Success

-So, you want to be a bit fitter.
+To make understanding this formula simple, let's say you want to be a bit fitter.
 Perhaps lose a few kilos.

 After all, summer is just around the corner and a winning personality isn’t the currency of the beach.

 You clap your hands and say words to the effect “Okay, I’m going to exercise every day this week.”

 You smile and feel better already, your mind’s eye already replacing the lumpy belly with something flat and taut.

 But why is this “exercise every day this week” a badly formatted commitment?